alexiarstein/alexiarstein.github.io/extras.md

 ## CHANGELOG

 ```
-2024-03-03: sass corrections for dark layout & persistent dark layout
+2024-03-03: sass corrections & persistent dark layout

-Today I have changed the colour for links to green so it reflects better on a dark background.
+Changed the colour for links to green in order to have a better contrast with the dark-grey background
-Now the dark theme is the default theme for the docs platform and the only one which will be
-developed from now on since it's the only one I use.
+Now 'dark-mode' is mandatory.
+Light background is not available anymore.

 ```